Sports Series: Yoga For Baseball Players – Chicks Love the Long Ball, Right!

 Before we talk about yoga for baseball players, let’s discuss what yoga is, as it continues to grow in popularity as a widely used from of CAM therapy.

-In short, yoga is an ancient mind & body practice that includes a deep rooted history, literally dating back thousands of years, many believe originating in India.
-In general, yoga combines postures (asanas), breathing, and other awareness techniques, to promote and improve physical, mental, and spiritual well-being.
+In short, yoga is an ancient mind & body practice that includes a deep rooted history.
+In fact, the practice dates back thousands of years, many believe originating in India.
+In general, yoga combines postures (asanas), breathing (pranayama), and other awareness techniques, to promote and improve physical, mental, and spiritual well-being.

 It just so happens that many touted claims, and anecdotal evidence of the benefits of this ancient practice, have been now studied in the more modern era.

-Oftentimes a Yogi or someone who practices the art of yoga, will practice several different types, before they find one that suits there needs or individualities.
-There is no such thing as "baseball yoga", however combining poses, sequences, styles and/or end-goals, one may be able to better themselves from a physical and mental standpoint within their genre of sport.
+Oftentimes, a yogi or someone who practices the art of yoga, will practice several different types, before they find one that suits there needs or individualities.
+There is no such thing as “baseball yoga”, per say.
+However, combining poses, sequences, styles and/or end-goals, one may be able to better themselves from a physical and mental standpoint within their genre of sport.

-Oftentimes a yogi will practice several different styles of yoga, or even combine different more prevalent or core asanas to one style in a routine of their own, as there is no real "best way" for every person to practice.
+Oftentimes, a yogi will practice several different styles of yoga, or even combine different more prevalent or core asanas to one style in a routine of their own.
+Contrary to belief there is not a “best way” for every person to practice.

 Why Should Baseball Players do Yoga?